Dudeman85/GameEngine-Legacy/doc/Class References/Sprite Reference.md

 # Sprite Reference

-<b><u>The default Animation and Render systems are members of the EngineLib class.
-All related components and functions are within the engine namespace</u></b>
+### ***The default Animation and Render systems are members of the EngineLib class!
+All related components and functions are within the engine namespace!***

 ## Images